Symantec/Dominator/cmd/subd/README.md

 ## Startup
 *Subd* is started at boot time, usually by one of the provided [init scripts](../../init.d/).
+The *subd* process is baby-sat by the init script; if the process dies the init script will re-start *subd*.
 It may be stopped with the command:

 ```
 service subd stop
 ```

-and started with the comand:
+which also kills the baby-sitting init script.
+It may be started with the
+comand:

 ```
 service subd start